reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 The Async APIs allows us to send and receive HTTP requests asynchronously.
 Apache built them on top of Java's `Future` and `CompletableFuture` classes.
 We use them to execute HTTP requests concurrently without blocking the main thread.

-Async APIs have following key features.
+Async APIs have the following key features.
 First, they are callback based.
 They use callbacks to handle responses once they are available.
 It is easier to integrate them into existing codebases that are already using `Future` and `CompletableFuture`.
 Furthermore, they allow more control over individual request handling, such as custom timeout settings and retry logic.

 For example, we would use them to execute multiple HTTP requests concurrently to fetch data from different services and aggregate the results.